TazkiyaTech/android-test-utils/README.md

 # Android Test Utils

-This library contains a mixture of small helper classes useful for testing Android projects.
+This library contains classes and methods geared to help with testing Android projects.

 ## Espresso